Deciding where to invest your marketing dollars isn’t a decision you take lightly as a small business owner.

 Laura Carlock, founder of Rescued Pets Movement

-4. Strengthen relationships
+4. Strengthen relationships with your customers

 If you want to build strong customer relationships, it’s important to have an effective tool to communicate with the people who matter most to your business.
 Email gives you the ability to stay top-of-mind and keep people engaged with your business during your busy season and the slower times of the year.